 IAF procured six MiG-25RBKs and two MiG-25RUs in 1981.
 They retired from service in May 2006 after years of high-altitude high-speed Mach 3.0 reconnaissance missions across the border.
 The swing wing MiG 23 joined the IAF in 1982.
 A total of 40 MiG-23MF (air defence variants), 95 MiG-23 BN (strike) and 15 MiG-23 UB (trainers) were bought.
 They retired in 2009 after 27 years of service.
 Meanwhile a heavier and more advanced strike variant of the MiG-23, the ‘MiG-27’ was inducted in 1986.
 A total of 160 were procured of which 150 were assembled in India.
 Soviets developed MiG-29s and Su-27s in 1970s to counter the American F-16 and F-15 aircraft.
 MiG-29s joined the IAF along with Mirage-2000 in mid 1980s.
 Finally 80 were procured and 63 of these have been upgraded with new avionics kit, the N-109 radar replaced by Phazotron Zhuk-M radar.
 It also got enhance beyond-visual-range (BVR) combat ability and for air-to-air refuelling.
 Later Russia also gave India’s Hindustan Aeronautics Limited (HAL) a licence to manufacture RD-33 turbofan engines for the upgrade.
 The upgrade also includes new weapon control system, cockpit ergonomics, air-to-air missiles, high-accuracy air-to-ground missiles and “smart” aerial bombs.
 The first six MiG-29s were upgraded in Russia and remaining 63 in India.
+There is now a proposal to acquire 21 additional MiG 29s and upgrade them.
 125 MiG-21 Bis aircraft were upgraded jointly with Russia starting late 1990s and later christened ‘Bison’.
 The existing five squadrons of these will see IAF through till around 2024 with depleting numbers.

 The super manoeuvrable air superiority fighter Sukhoi SU-30MKI, an advanced variant of SU-27 was developed for IAF after a joint design and development project in early 2000.
 This 4th generation-plus aircraft is tailor-made for Indian specifications and integrates Indian systems and avionics as well as French and Israeli sub-systems.
 Being license produced by HAL, a total of 272 aircraft are contracted and nearly 260 have already joined the IAF.
+12 more are being ordered to make good losses.
 This aircraft with 12 hard points with a capacity of up to 8,130 kg (17,920 lb) state-of-the-art weapons, and will be the backbone of IAFs fighter fleet for at least next two decades.
 It can carry up to 10 R-77 or Astra class of BVR missiles, or six larger R-27 variants, or three K-100 Novator.
 It can also carry a host of air to surface and anti-shipping missiles.
 It can also fire the Indo-Russian BrahMos supersonic cruise missile.
 It can carry a variety of laser and TV guided bombs.

 India is planning to upgrade its Su-30MKI fighters with improved variant of Russian Phazotron Zhuk-AE Active Electronically Scanned Array (AESA) radars, and reduce aircraft radar signature.
 The planes could also be upgraded with AL-41F turbofan engines, same as on the Sukhoi Su-35.
 The aircraft will be equipped with a new reconnaissance pods.
 There are also reports of Spice 2000 glide bomb being cleared for SU-30 MKI.
 The BrahMos will be cleared only for 40-42 planes.
 All other upgrades will be on the entire fleet.
 The actual status of the upgrade is unclear.